-First getting involved with Variety as a Bash entrant in 2010, Kate has now been on seven bashes and is a passionate supporter of everything Variety.
-She is a regular attendee of Variety team fundraisers, Variety children's events, and Bash get-togethers and can often be seen sporting a costume of some sort.
+First getting involved with Variety as a Bash entrant in 2010, Kate has now been on nine bashes and is a passionate supporter of everything Variety.
+She is a regular attendee of Variety-related events and can often be seen sporting a costume of some sort.